 - Financial Model Template for Freemium Businesses, by Giff Constable

 - Another Freemium Financial Model Template, by Andrew Chen

 - Financial Model for SaaS Startups, by Gary Gaspar

 - If you are willing to pay for the service, there are a bunch of software options to help you, like FinModelsLab, Foresight, StartupFinancialModel.com, LivePlan, and more.

 In the video below from the Denver Founder Institute, startup expert Jim Franklin (Former CEO of SendGrid and FI Mentor) explains many of the topics discussed above in greater detail.

 Get more insights from the world's leading entrepreneurs on Founder Insight Podcasts.

-Learn more at FI.co/overview, or apply to build a startup in the Washington DC Founder Institute today.
+Learn more at FI.co/overview, or apply to build a startup in the Location Forthcoming Founder Institute today.